Measuring fine molecular structures with luminescence signal from an alternating current scanning tunneling microscope: Methods

 The Hamiltonian in our AC-STML system is divided into three parts,

-where$\hat{H}_{\mathrm{el}}=-\nabla^{2}/2m_{e}+V\left(\vec{r}\right)$ corresponds to the Hamiltonian of the tunneling electron. $m_{e}$ is the electron mass , and $V\left(\vec{r}\right)$ is the potential for the tunneling electron at the position $\vec{r}$. $\hat{H}_{\mathrm{m}}=E_{g}\left|\chi_{g}\right\rangle \left\langle \chi_{g}\right|+E_{e}\left|\chi_{e}\right\rangle \left\langle \chi_{e}\right|$ is the Hamiltonian of the molecule which is simplified as a two-level system \citep{Nian_2018,Zhang_2016,Chen_2019}. $\left|\chi_{g}\right\rangle $ is the molecular ground state with energy $E_{g}$, and $\left|\chi_{e}\right\rangle $ is the molecular excited state with energy $E_{e}$. $\hat{H}_{\mathrm{el-m}}\simeq-e\hat{\vec{\mu}}\vec{r}/\left|\vec{r}\right|^{3}$ is the Coulomb interaction between the tunneling electron and the molecule. $e$ is the electron charge, and $\hat{\vec{\mu}}$ is the electric dipole moment operator of the molecule \citep{Dong_2020}.
+where $\hat{H}_{\mathrm{el}}=-\hbar^{2}\nabla^{2}/2m_{e}+V\left(\vec{r}\right)$ corresponds to the Hamiltonian of the tunneling electron. $m_{e}$ is the electron mass, and $V\left(\vec{r}\right)$ is the potential for the tunneling electron at the position $\vec{r}$. $\hat{H}_{m}=E_{g}\left|\chi_{g}\right\rangle \left\langle \chi_{g}\right|+E_{e}\left|\chi_{e}\right\rangle \left\langle \chi_{e}\right|$ is the Hamiltonian of the molecule which is simplified as a two-level system \cite{Nian_2018,Zhang_2016,Chen_2019}. $\left|\chi_{g}\right\rangle $ is the molecular ground state with energy $E_{g}$, and $\left|\chi_{e}\right\rangle $ is the molecular excited state with energy $E_{e}$. $\hat{H}_{\mathrm{el-m}}\simeq-e\hat{\vec{\mu}}\cdot\vec{r}/\left|\vec{r}\right|^{3}$ is the Coulomb interaction between the tunneling electron and the molecule. $e$ is the electron charge, and $\hat{\vec{\mu}}$ is the electric dipole moment operator of the molecule \cite{Dong_2020}.
 This interaction will induce the molecular transition between its two states in the inelastic tunneling process.

-The electron wavefunctions in the state $k$ of the tip and in the state $n$ of the substrate are written \citep{Bardeen_1961} as
+The electron wavefunctions in the state $k$ of the tip and in the state $n$ of the substrate are written \cite{Bardeen_1961} as

-where $\kappa_{k}=\sqrt{-2m_{e}\xi_{k}}$ ($\kappa_{n}=\sqrt{-2m_{e}E_{n}}$) characterizes the decay factor of the tunneling electron with energy $\xi_{k}$ ($E_{n}$) in the tip (substrate). $A_{k}$ and $B_{n}$ are the normalized coefficients derived from the first-principle calculation \citep{Tersoff_1983,Tersoff_1985}.
+where $\kappa_{k}=\sqrt{-2m_{e}\xi_{k}}/\hbar$ ($\kappa_{n}=\sqrt{-2m_{e}E_{n}}/\hbar$) characterizes the decay factor of the tunneling electron with energy $\xi_{k}$ ($E_{n}$) in the tip (substrate). $A_{k}$ and $B_{n}$ are the normalized coefficients derived from the first-principle calculation \cite{Tersoff_1983,Tersoff_1985}.

 At a given bias, both the elastic and the inelastic tunneling occur.
-At the beginning, we assume that the molecule is in its ground state and the tunneling electron is in the state $n$ of the substrate, i.e., $\left|\Psi\left(0\right)\right\rangle =\left|\chi_{g}\right\rangle \left|\varphi_{n}\right\rangle $ noticing the typical low temperature in the STML experiments \citep{Repp2005,Qiu_2003,Qiu2004}.
+The interaction between the molecule and the tunneling electron is small and is treated as a perturbation.
+Thus the probability of the molecule in its excited state is quite low \cite{Chong2021}.
+At the beginning, we assume that the molecule is in its ground state and the tunneling electron is in the state $n$ of the substrate, i.e., $\left|\Psi\left(0\right)\right\rangle =\left|\chi_{g}\right\rangle \left|\varphi_{n}\right\rangle $ noticing the typical low temperature in the STML experiments \cite{Repp2005,Qiu_2003,Qiu2004}.
 Using the time-dependent perturbation theory, we find that at time $t$, the system evolves to state

 where $c_{g,k}\left(t\right)$ is the elastic tunneling amplitude and $c_{e,k}\left(t\right)$ is the inelastic tunneling amplitude.
 The dynamical equations of the tunneling amplitudes read